vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

 Some techniques are significantly more computationally expensive than others.
 For example, a Kendall correlation is very expensive compared to a Pearson correlation because, unlike Pearson, Kendall correlations use a cross join, resulting in a time complexity of O(n*n) (where n is the number of rows).

-Let's compare the time needed to compute these two correlations on the 'titanic' dataset:
+Let's compare the time needed to compute these two correlations on the ``titanic`` dataset:

 .. ipython:: python